Peace, Resilience and Social Justice

 Months of entry

-September
+January, September

 Course content

-Our new MA in Peace, Resilience and Social Justice is designed for those seeking an advanced understanding of the major contemporary trends shaping our world, such as environmental crisis, widening inequality and social division, resource scarcity, and violent conflict.
+Our MA in Peace, Resilience and Social Justice is designed for those seeking an advanced understanding of the intersecting crises of climate change/ecological degradation, inequality and injustice, conflict and violence.

-You will explore topics such as:
+You will critically explore themes such as:

 Qualification, course duration and attendance options